chmbrs/YouTubeMusicRESTfulAPI/README.md

 ## How to use?

-1. In the environment shell or using `$ pipenv run`, run :runner:
+1. In the environment shell or using `$ pipenv run`, run:

 `$ python app.py`.

 Immediately after, the Flask local server located in `http://localhost:8090/` will start:

 ```bash
 $ pipenv run python app.py
  * Serving Flask app "app" (lazy loading)